samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 ## Overall aims

-The overall aims of the project are:
+We seek to enhance the national stroke audit by providing further analysis of the thrombolysis pathway at each hospital, identifying areas which would most improve the clinical benefit of thrombolysis, allowing quality improvement to focus down on the most influential aspect.

-* Model thrombolysis decision-making using machine learning, so that we may ask the question *'what treatment would my patient receive at other hospitals?'*
+### Modelling of the stroke thrombolysis pathway

-* Model the stroke pathway, using clinical pathway simulation, so that we may ask the question *'what would happen to a hospital's thrombolysis use of, and benefit from, thrombolysis by changing key aspects of the pathway?'*.
-The key changes investigated are:
+We model three aspects of the thrombolysis pathway:

-    * Pathway speed
+1. *Pathway speed*: what would be the effect of changing time from arrival to scan, or time from scan to treatment?

-    * Determining stroke onset times
+2. *Determination of stroke onset time*: what would be the effect of changing the proportion of patients with determined stroke onset time?

-    * Making decisions according to the majority vote of decisions that would be expected at a *benchmark* set of hospitals
+3. *Clinical decision making*: what would be the effect of treating patients according to decisions made at a benchmark set of hospitals?

 We base our modelling on a simplified view of the stroke pathway ({numref}`Figure {number} <fig_pathway>`).